Which Airport to Fly Into for Romania

 Match the airport to your first few days, not to the cheapest fare, because a 40-euro saving evaporates the moment you add a long drive or an extra domestic hop.

 - Transylvania proper and Maramures (Cluj, the wooden churches of the north, road-trip country): fly Cluj (CLJ).
-It is the second-busiest airport in the country and puts you in the region instead of a long way south of it.
+It’s the second-busiest airport in the country and puts you in the region instead of a long way south of it.

 - Sibiu and the Saxon south of Transylvania: Sibiu (SBZ) if a direct flight exists from your city; the airport is almost in town.
 If not, Cluj or Bucharest.